 Steel - (Bang and Clang / Shoot and Scoot)

 Steel matches consist of four stages of steel targets that average about 15-20 rounds minimum per stage.
 There is a mixture of stationary steel squares, rectangles and rounds along with poppers, plate racks and trees.
 Stage descriptions list the required number of hits on stationary targets.
 All reactive targets must fall to score a hit.
 Scoring is raw stage time, plus any penalties and minus any bonuses.
 Penalties are +5 seconds per miss and +5 seconds for any procedural errors.

-Centerfire handguns allowed are minimum diameter of 9MM/.38 Cal and maximum of .45 Cal, .22 caliber rimfire is allowed for Steel Challenge matches, which will be held on the 5th Thursdays in months that have them.
+Centerfire handguns allowed are minimum diameter of 9MM/.38 Cal and maximum of .45 Caliber.
+The .22 caliber rimfire is allowed for Steel Challenge matches, which will be held on the 3rd Tuesday of every month.

 There are 5 equipment divisions and 6 competitor classes.
 The equipment divisions are Open Guns, Limited Guns, Limited 10 Guns, Single Stack (1911s) and Revolvers.
 There is a Fun Gun division for second runs.
 Classes are GM, M, A, B, C, and D class.
 If you are classified in USPSA, that is the class you start in, otherwise you start in D class.
 If you win your class 3 times with at least 3 shooters in it, you are moved up a class (fun gun runs do not count).
 Match costs are $8 for club members and $12 for non-members.